justinpearson/How-to-set-up-Raspberry-Pi/README.md

 What version of `pip` are you using?:

     pi@rpi31:~ $ pip --version

-    # not sure what this outputs on apr 2018 raspbian.
+    pip 9.0.1 from user/lib/python2.7 dist_packages Python 2.7 # or something
-    # I messed up my pip installation before I could do this step.
+    # this was for apr 2018 raspbian

     pi@rpi31:~ $ pip3 --version
     pip 9.0.3 from /home/pi/.local/lib/python3.5/site-packages (python 3.5)